Comparative Dynamical Study of a Bound Entangled State: Dynamics of open quantum system

-This case is framed by considering the DM interaction between qutrit $A$ and auxiliary qutrit $C$ in the time interval $0 \leq t \leq 20$.
+This case is framed by considering the DM interaction between qutrit $A$ and auxiliary qutrit $C$.
 The dynamics of the open system under DM interaction is discussed for the different interaction strength $(D)$ in the range $0 \leq D \leq 1$ and plotted the results in the figure $\ref{f3}$.
-Analyzing the results it is noticed that for the starting condition $(D=0)$, the system shows a similar result with the previous two cases, i.e. there is no free entanglement in the state, but bound entanglement exist.
-After introducing DM interaction in the system, it is found that the oscillatory free entanglement produces in the state due to the interaction.
-Although the non-sinusoidal behavior of the entanglement is observed in the system, for the current case, the oscillatory behavior is more distorted than the case 1.
-Holding the attitude of the previous case, the frequency of this system also increases with the increment of interaction strength $(D)$, which can be analyzed from the figure.
+Analyzing the results it is noticed that for the starting condition $(D=0)$, the system shows a similar result to the previous two cases, i.e. there is no free entanglement in the state, but bound entanglement exists.
+After introducing DM interaction in the system, it is found that the free entanglement rises in the state due to the interaction.
+Although the non-sinusoidal behavior of the entanglement is observed in the system, the oscillatory behavior is more distorted than in case 1.
+But for the current case, the generated free entanglement is sustained for a long time in comparison to the other two interactions.

-\section{conclusion}
+\section{Conclusion}